VISIT OUR ART STORE ▶

-If you want to create that soft, blurry, light-filled background in your watercolors, you're in the right place!
+If you want to create that soft, blurry, light-filled background, you’re in exactly the right place—and as Sandy Own Crafts often shares, it’s easier than you might think.

-In this post, I'll walk you through three different techniques to achieve the bokeh effect, and by the end, you'll be able to add this stunning detail to your paintings effortlessly.
+In this post, Sandy Own Crafts will walk you through three different techniques to achieve the bokeh effect, and by the end, you’ll be able to add this stunning detail to your paintings effortlessly.

 Understanding the Bokeh Effect in Watercolor